This post may contain affiliate links. See full disclosure here.

 My husband and I both grew up eating wild game.
 For the most part we had venison (deer) but some elk too.
 We are still fortunate to be able to enjoy venison and elk and, now that we live in Wyoming, antelope.

-These Sweet and Sour Meatballs really fit the bill.
+These Sweet and Sour Meatballs are mild and delicious.
 I used ground venison but think it would taste equally good with ground elk, antelope or even beef.
+Delicious served over rice, cauli-rice, spaghetti squash, mashed potatoes, or something similar to absorb the delicious sauce.

 1/4 cup milk